department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 This letter confirms that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery.
 Please be aware you can't reserve a gravesite in advance.

 To start, you may want to choose a funeral director to help you plan the burial.
-Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.
+Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.<br>
 **Note:** You may be able to schedule a weekend burial at certain national cemeteries. <br>
 [Learn about the weekend burial program (PDF)](https://www.cem.va.gov/cem/docs/factsheets/NCA_Weekend_Burial_Program.pdf)